 - Drive the Kapoho Kalapana Road.
 This breathtaking scenic route in Puna offers some of the best views on the island.
 You can also enjoy a drive along the Hamakua Coast.

 - Enjoy the Historic Town of Honoka’a.
 This former cane sugar stronghold is a great spot to enjoy local shops, galleries, and have some lunch.
 It’s just a short drive from the Waipi’o Valley and you can also take in the view of the “Valley of Kings.”

 - See Rainbow Falls.
 If you want a perfect example of Hawaii’s cascading falls, this spot is very accessible making it ideal for anyone.

 The rugged coastline of Kauai also gives way to miles of sandy beaches.
-From Poipu Beach Park on the north shore to Haena Beach Park with its lovely backdrop of Mount Makana there’s a beach to enjoy from anywhere on the island.
+From Poipu Beach Park on the south shore to Haena Beach Park with its lovely backdrop of Mount Makana there’s a beach to enjoy from anywhere on the island.
 Snorkelers love the unique lava rock wall at Lydgate Beach Park as it offers a natural shield from the ocean to create calm waters.
 In fact, if you have kids, many of Kauai’s beaches offer safe swimming conditions with calmer, shallower waters.

 Kauai Food, Drink, and Nightlife

 You’re sure to be well-fed in Kauai, where tantalizing cuisine is ample.
 However, this is a laid-back island where pulsing music, cocktails until dawn, and hours of entertainment don’t quite fit in with the local lifestyle.
 While there’s enough food to please any palate, things shutting down early could find those seeking a wild nightlife a little out of place.
 The quiet nightlife makes this a more attractive option for a quiet traveler or family.